SonicJuice/Object-Oriented-Data-Structures/README.md

 - Stack

-- Hash Table (utilising Murmur3 hashing for deterministic hash indexes that minimise collision rate)
+- Hash Table (utilising Murmur3 for deterministic indexes that minimise collision rate)

 - Graph (utilising an adjacency list for either directed or undirected graphs, w/ depth-first and breadth-first traversal methods, as well as Dijsktra's algorithm)